Mehmteren/Mehmteren/README.md

 ## Hi 👋 I'm Mehmet Eren

-**4th year Computer Engineering Student - Selçuk University**

-Backend Developer |
+**Software Engineer|

  Hello, I am Mehmet Eren.
-I am a Computer Engineering student at Selcuk University.
-I will graduate in May 2025.
-I have focused on microservice architecture, N-Tier Architecture and artificial intelligence based systems and I have developed and continue to develop myself in these areas.
-I do backend development with C# and ASP.NET Core; I use tools such as RabbitMQ, Redis, PostgreSQL, MongoDB and MsSql effectively in data management and messaging processes.
-I have developed various projects in the fields of deep learning and machine learning and presented one of these works at an international conference.
+I graduated from Selçuk University Computer Engineering in May 2025.
+I have focused on microservice architecture, N-Tier
+ Architecture and artificial intelligence based systems and I have developed and continue to develop myself in these areas.
+I do backend development with C# and ASP.NET Core; I use technologies such as RabbitMQ, Redis, PostgreSQL, Elasticsearch, MongoDB and MsSQL effectively in data management and messaging processes.
+I use RESTful API standards for inter-service communication and deploy my projects through Docker containers.
+I have also developed various projects in the fields of deep learning and machine learning.
+I had the opportunity to present one of these projects at an international conference.

 - 📍 I live in Bursa - İstanbul
 - 📧 You can reach me at [erenmhmt16@gmail.com](mailto:erenmhmt16@gmail.com)